200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-TheCostofMagicInspirationforGMs.md

 Figures/Aces/Jokers mean someone important comes into play (the king, a long lost lover...
 Preferably someone known: Magic loves synchronicity).

-Adapt these inspirations to the original spell(s) (healing brings healing, attacks bring pain/fights...), literally or metaphorically, and weird up your spellcastersí life.
+Adapt these inspirations to the original spell(s) (healing brings healing, attacks bring pain/fights...), literally or metaphorically, and weird up your spellcasters‚Äô life.
 ```
 ## Author Comments (if any)